jbirondo/compleetly/README.md

 # Features
     * New account creation, login, and guest login
-    * Ability to upload photos
+    * Ability to follow news source
-    * Ability to browse a discover page with popular photos
+    * Ability to browse a discover popular sources and articles
-    * Can look your user profile and other profiles, which hold photos you took/uploaded
+    * Can select articles to read later
-    * Likes - there is a photo show page that allows you to like photos(if logged in) and keeps track of likes
+    * Today - top trending articles from today can be browsed and marked to read later
-    * Comments - logged in users can comment on photos
+    * Search - articles can be searched and you can select articles to read later

 # Project Design